 Recently I was facilitating a team of 15 – a group that wished to enhance their team skills by creating a culture of empowerment.
-As I progressed through the training, I saw that when I asked a question and asked the team to spend some time (generally 3-5 minutes) planning how they would solve the team building activity – all I heard was silence.
+As I progressed through the training, I saw that when I asked a question and asked the team to spend some time (generally 3-5 minutes) planning how they would solve the team-building activity – all I heard was silence.

-The manager said “Isn’t that my job to save them from struggling and to ensure that they understand what is expected of them?”.
+The manager said, “Isn’t that my job to save them from struggling and to ensure that they understand what is expected of them?”.

-They will just keep saying – It was managements idea I knew it would never work – they have no idea how to run things.
+They will keep saying – It was management’s idea; I knew it would never work – they have no idea how to run things.

-Silence – just when you feel that you need to jump in and save the team, that is when you need to be a real leader and get out the way.
-Teams are only accountable if you expect them to be accountable – put the power where it belongs in your team’s hands.
+Silence – when you feel that you need to jump in and save the team, you must stop and get out of the way.